playframework/playframework/documentation/manual/working/javaGuide/main/tests/JavaFunctionalTest.md

 # [JUnit 4](https://junit.org/junit4/) Test Helpers

+For backwards compatibility, the JUnit 4 helpers depend on JUnit 4.

+To simplify the migration from JUnit 4 to JUnit 5, one could convert the provided helpers to [JUnit 5 Vintage](https://junit.org/junit5/docs/current/user-guide/#migrating-from-junit4).

+This would allow a step by step migration to JUnit 5 without the dependency on JUnit 4.

 ## Testing with an application

 To run JUnit 4 tests with an application, one can extend [`WithApplication`](api/java/play/test/junit4/WithApplication.html).